RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 3. Maven

-Maven is an automation and management tool written in Java language and helps in building projects in C#, Ruby, Scala, and other programming languages.
-It lets developers create projects, dependency, and documentation using Project Object Model and plugins.
+Maven is an automation and management tool written in Java that helps build projects in C#, Ruby, Scala, and other programming languages.
+It lets developers create projects, dependencies, and documentation using Project Object Model and plugins.

 Key Features: